This article explains how to monitor and manage the Datto Cloud Continuity for PCs Agent on a production machine.

 - Suspend Backups: This option allows you to pause backups for a specified period.
 The available options are one hour, two hours, four hours, eight hours, twenty-four hours, or indefinitely.

 - Throttle: The agent allows you to throttle the bandwidth used for uploading data to the cloud.
-Available throttling options are 5 Mbps, 10 Mbps, 50 Mbps, 100 Mbps, 1 Gbps, or unlimited.
+Available throttling options are 5 Mbps, 10 Mbps, 25 Mbps, 50 Mbps, 100 Mbps, 500 Mbps,1 Gbps, or unlimited.
+By default, the agent will use the maximum bandwidth available to it regardless of whether the user is idle or not on the host machine.

 - Metered Network Policy: This option allows you to control backup activity for protected systems which are subject to metered connection policies.
 Selecting No action will enable the Cloud Continuity agent to perform backups even when the connection is metered.
 Choosing Pause backups while metered will prevent the agent from performing backups when metering is underway.